 Lay the canvas top inside-up on a clean, dry, flat surface.
-2. Fold the side windows onto the top.

 - Fold the front part of the canvas top over the windows. - Lay the rear window on top of the folded canvas top.

 - Roll the canvas top around the rear window. - 6.
 Store in a clean, dry location.